wocqcm2/TERAG/README.md

-# TERAG: Text-based Entity Relation Augmented Generation
+# TERAG: Token-Efficient Graph-Based  Retrieval-Augmented Generation

 A lightweight and token-efficient framework for knowledge graph construction and retrieval-augmented generation (RAG) designed for multi-hop question answering.
 TERAG reduces token consumption during graph construction to only **3-11% of existing methods**.